RobinHerzig/Beverly-Lounge/README.md

 ## How It's Made:

-When the user enters in the name or ingredient of a cocktail, our website sends a POST request to our server containing the name of their drink.
+When the user enters the name or ingredient of a cocktail, our website sends a POST request to our server containing the name of their drink.
 Our server then parses the query parameter and uses the fetch method to send that information to a professional cocktail database.
 This database returns any matches, which are then converted to JSON and embedded in our EJS template.

 https://www.thecocktaildb.com/api.php